 Being a woman in any work environment has it’s own challenges, but at Spotify I like to look at them as opportunities.
 Women are great leaders, we are caring managers (I genuinely love my team so much) and we generally, communicate really well.
 If you leverage the qualities that naturally come easy to you because of being a woman and couple them with the skills you are every bit as good at as any guy, you often build a differentiated (and likeable) identify for yourself as an individual and as an employee.
 It’s a lot harder for people to forget someone who has done something differently/against the grain.
 I like to remind myself of this when I, at times, feel disadvantaged for being a woman.

 You’ve worked in a number of places and industries in your career, how do you know when to leave a job?
-What are the signs that you need to make a change in your career and how do you make that decision?
+What are the signs that you need to make a change?

 Happy, Interested, Inspired, Challenged.
 If I have all four, then I don’t need to look elsewhere.
 However, the second one starts to slip is the second it makes sense to open your ears and eyes to new opportunities.
 Sometimes when you open up you realize you only need to look inward to regain what is missing, but once you’ve done some introspection and one or more of these is still absent, then it’s time to search for a new opportunity that will satisfy you and your need for growth as a professional and an individual.